MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **guest_count** - The number of guests on the meeting.
 Helps us make sure that the guests are being added correctly.

-- **is_all_day** - Used along with “meeting_duration” to specify if this is an all-day meeting.
+- **is_all_day** - Used along with "meeting_duration" to specify if this is an all-day meeting.
 Helps us understand if there are any issues with actions performed on all-day meetings.

 - **is_organizer** - Helps us understand if meetings are able to be edited and created by the organizer correctly.